Updated November 9, 2020

 To reduce risk in older buildings with ventilation systems that recirculate air:

-Use portable air purifiers with HEPA filters
+- Use portable air purifiers with HEPA filters.

-Use filters with a Minimum Efficiency Reporting Value (MERV) rating of 13 or higher in the building’s HVAC system
+- Use filters with a Minimum Efficiency Reporting Value (MERV) rating of 13 or higher in the building’s HVAC system.

 Guidance for Reopening Office Buildings

-Create a COVID-19 health and safety plan.
+- Create a COVID-19 building readiness plan.

 For more COVID-19 guidance pertaining to office buildings, visit the CDC’s COVID-19 Employer Information for Office Buildings page.